-'Swing County, U.S.A,' Prepares For Unprecedented Influx Of Ballots By Mail
+'Swing County, USA' Prepares For Unprecedented Influx Of Ballots By Mail

 "On how wide of a scale is something like that going to happen?"
 DeVito continues.
 "It's likely that there will be a few paper ballots mailed to the wrong addresses and somebody will just use it.
 But on a systemic, widespread level, I really don't know.
 I think it's a real possibility."

-There were already notable differences in how Republicans and Democrats chose to vote in the June primary.
+There were already notable differences in how Republicans and Democrats chose to vote in Northampton County's June primary.

 Northampton County Executive McClure, a Democrat, wants to get the word out that either form of voting is fine.